spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.md

 #### Notes
 * This method is required by myAvatar.
+* There is a commented line is at the start of the method that enables troubleshooting logs.
+This line should remain commented in production.
 * You can find more information about the `RunScript()` method [here](https://github.com/myAvatar-Development-Community/document-creating-a-custom-web-service#the-runscript-method).

 ***